dolittle/Studio/Source/DevTool/README.md

 * BUG: Process name should not be /bin/sh - but the command that was run
 * Sorting of items in list of running instances
 * BUG: Refresh issues in application overview
+* UI improvement: Look at Docker desktop - provide a header with Dolittle logo

 ## Presentation